 Counting numbers are still used by modern people to measure months in the year.
 January is the first month of the modern year.
 January is month number 1.

 Converting the month number backward into a Real Number for the same month, the value will be 0.X where X represents the time inside the month.
-This isn’t usually done because Month lengths are irregular.
+This is not usually done because Month lengths are irregular.
 Typically the day-of-the-year is used instead when these conversions are made.

 Which System is used to count Years?